silentorb/marloth-story/books/fairytale/part5.md

 kindness, and was determined to make things right.

 Sometime later Miss Perrywinkle found Adelle curled up in a corner of the beach in much distress.
-Miss Perry climbed beside the girl and put her stubby arms around her tenderly.
+Miss Perrywinkle climbed beside the girl and put her stubby arms around her tenderly.

 "I'm sorry, dearie!
 I shouldn't have spoken so!
 You are a good person; I